ClientEarth: Air pollution

 In 2019, analysis by ClientEarth showed that 83% of British areas failed to comply with EU legal limits.
 ClientEarth continue to lobby the British government to do everything possible to meet air pollution legal limits quickly.

 ClientEarth also work on tackling air pollution across Europe.
 ClientEarth have brought nearly 40 legal actions in Germany over breaches of air pollution law.
-In 2015 along with partner organisation Deutsche Umwelthlife ClientEarth brought legal action over illegal nitrogen dioxide levels in Munich.
+In 2015 along with partner organisation Deutsche Umwelthilfe ClientEarth brought legal action over illegal nitrogen dioxide levels in Munich.
 Following their legal action, the EU's top court has issued multiple €10,000 fines to the Bavarian government for failing to act on the ruling.
 In 2019, the Court of Justice of the European Union ruled that the German authorities refusal to follow court orders is a breach of fundamental human rights and German ministers could face prison.

-In 2016 ClientEarth brought a case against the Brussels regional government for a failure to tackle illegal levels of air pollution.
+In 2016, ClientEarth brought a case against the Brussels regional government for a failure to tackle illegal levels of air pollution.
 They brought the case on behalf of a group of residents in Brussels.
 The case went to the European Court of Justice who ruled that citizens in Brussels have the right to go to court to challenge how authorities monitor air pollution.

 In 2017, ClientEarth launched legal action against Lombardy, Europe's most polluted region to force the authorities to tackle the public health emergency.